ortiztud/what_is_going_on/index.md

 [Here](./maths.html) is where you can find how to mathemetically compute everything that we discuss in this site.

+We could also have a short quizz to test whether people know what the _p value_ actually means.
+Something like [this](./quizz.html)

 -----------
  Info from the template from here on (could be useful for formatting).